pipe/webcam/README.md

 ## Recipe
 1. Build the pi
-plug all the bits together - soldering is required for the tft
+plug all the bits together
 2. setup the OS
-  * download a recent copy of Raspberry Pi OS lite
-  * put it on an sd card
+  * Use the Raspi imager to put an OS image onto the sdcard
-https://www.raspberrypi.org/documentation/installation/installing-images/
+  * We recommend the 32 bit Lite image https://www.raspberrypi.org/documentation/installation/installing-images/
     (if you don't have a screen and keyboard, you'll need to use the advanced options to set the name of the device, configure wifi, enable ssh and add  a username/password)
   * ssh into the new device (or plugin a mouse/kbd)
   * run sudo raspi-config -
+      On bullseye you _must:
+      * enable the _legacy_ camera,
+      On earlier OS's just enable the camera
+      If you haven't already set these, you should also
       * rename the device,
-      * enable the _legacy_ camera,
       * change the password,
       * setup the wifi,
       * disable VNC
       * enable ssh
   * reboot
-  * log back in - with the new password...
+  * log back in
   * download the install script
 wget https://raw.githubusercontent.com/pipe/webcam/main/install.sh
   * run the install script (which may take a while)